Downtown Puyallup evacuated after commercial blaze causes explosion risk

-Puyallup police told residents to evacuate early Saturday morning and recalled “all available officers” after a large commercial fire downtown raised concerns of “toxic chemicals and explosions from the fire scene.”
+Puyallup police told residents to evacuate early Saturday and recalled “all available officers” after a large commercial fire downtown raised concerns of “toxic chemicals and explosions from the fire scene.”

-The blaze was reported at 5:22 at a cold storage building in downtown Puyallup that reportedly contains 1,000 pounds of anhydrous ammonia, according to a post from Central Pierce Fire & Rescue.
+The blaze was called in to 911 at 5:22 a.m. at a cold storage building in downtown Puyallup that reportedly contains 1,000 pounds of anhydrous ammonia, according to a post from Central Pierce Fire & Rescue.

-Residents living within 1.1 miles of the facility, located at 240 15th Street SE, were ordered to evacuate and all other residents were asked to stay well away from the scene.
+Residents living within 1.1 miles of the facility, located at 240 15th Street S.E., were ordered to evacuate and all other residents were asked to stay well away from the scene.

 “Please do not come to the scene to try to see what is happening.
-We need all roads leading to the fire open for apparatus like this to help us fight the fire,” Puyallup Police posted.
+We need all roads leading to the fire open for apparatus like this to help us fight the fire,” Puyallup police posted.

+Police posted a map of the evacuation area shortly after 9 a.m.

-An evacuation center had been opened at the Puyallup Nazarene Church on 7 Ave SW, police said.
+An evacuation center has been opened at the Puyallup Nazarene Church on Seventh Avenue Southwest and an emergency operations center for the City of Puyallup has been set up, police said.
+Police asked residents or businesses needing non-emergency assistance to call 253-864-4170.

-Puyallup police said “all available officers have been recalled to duty and are going through the neighborhoods to assist with the evacuation notice,” according to a social media post by the department.
+Puyallup police said “all available officers have been recalled to duty and are going through the neighborhoods to assist with the evacuation notice,” the department said in a social media post.
 “If you see or hear an officer announcing the evacuation we encourage you to evacuate.”

 Police posted to social media shortly after the fire was reported that anyone within 1.1 miles of 15th Street Southeast and East Main needed to leave immediately, The News Tribune reported, and the department later updated that anyone within 1.1.miles of 15th and East Pioneer needed to get out.